hasibzunair/RSUD20K/README.md

 | `test`  | 649 |
 | `pseudo` (used for training)  | 14696 |

 Filenames of different splits types can be found in [split-names.csv](./csv/split-names.csv).
-Open a new folder named `datasets` and keep it there.

 ## 3. Training and Evaluation